-11 good reasons to use GFI MailEssentials to secure your emails
+11 reasons to use GFI MailEssentials to secure your email

 GFI MailEssentials ships with the powerful Avira and BitDefender Antivirus engines.
 This advanced technology stack provides strong email protection with minimal impact on system performance.
-You can also add the Kaspersky and Cyren antivirus engines for ultimate protection.
+You can also add the Sophos antivirus engine for ultimate protection.
 Antivirus engine vendors have different response times to new viruses and malware.
 This capability ensures your system can always detect new threats in the shortest possible time.

 GFI MailEssentials delivers advanced malware protection with scanning engines that connect to a cloud service whenever they find unknown, executable attachments.
 These attachments are thoroughly scanned with the intelligent Kaspersky cloud engine to determine if the attachment is malicious or not.

 GFI MailEssentials features a variety of anti-spam technologies including:

 - SPF (Sender Policy Framework) authentication to block spoofed emails

 - Greylisting to block emails sent with non-compliant Request for Comments (RFC) techniques used by spammers